opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 ## Facial landmarks post-processing {#gapi_fb_landm_detect}

-The algorithm infers face elements (like the eyes, the mouth and the head contour itself) using a generic facial landmarks detector (<a href="https://github.com/opencv/open_model_zoo/blob/master/models/intel/facial-landmarks-35-adas-0002/description/facial-landmarks-35-adas-0002.md">details</a>) from OpenVINO™ Open Model Zoo.
-Because of that, the detected landmarks can not be used as-is, and some interpolation is applied to identify regions of interest on the face.
-These regions are represented as closed contours and are used for mask generation.
+The algorithm infers locations of face elements (like the eyes, the mouth and the head contour itself) using a generic facial landmarks detector (<a href="https://github.com/opencv/open_model_zoo/blob/master/models/intel/facial-landmarks-35-adas-0002/description/facial-landmarks-35-adas-0002.md">details</a>) from OpenVINO™ Open Model Zoo.
+However, the detected landmarks as-is are not enough to generate masks --- this operation requires regions of interest on the face represented by closed contours, so some interpolation is applied to get them.
 This landmarks processing and interpolation is performed by the following kernel:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification.cpp ld_pp_cnts